Fall 2020-21 Going Forward

 Campus Reopening Plan

 Our plan and process aims to maximize safe and healthy in-person learning for all students.
-Our Coronavirus Task Force and our Going Forward Task Force have been meeting all summer to plan for the re-entry of students on campus in a way that emphasizes the health and safety of all students and staff.
+Our Coronavirus Task Force and our Going Forward Task Force are planning for the re-entry of students on campus in a way that emphasizes the health and safety of all students and staff.

 We have produced additional FAQs based on this plan (below) that will be updated on an ongoing basis.
 We ask for your partnership and understanding while dealing with the challenges and future adaptations that are presented by a global pandemic.

-Prior to opening we will educate faculty, staff, and families on the school’s rules and policies on on-campus operations as detailed in the waiver request:
+Prior to opening we will educate faculty, staff, and families on the school’s rules and policies on on-campus operations:

 - Use of masks and hygiene measures to be implemented during the school day